– General Introduction –

 → Live Cash Games ←

-Cates have appeared on Live at the Bike’s stream in November 2017.
+Cates appeared on Live at the Bike’s stream in November 2017.
 He played $50/$100 Pot Limit Omaha.
-There, he clashed many times with another player who came from an online heads-up background – Doug Polk.
+There, he clashed many times with another great player who came from an online heads-up background – Doug Polk.